pannkotsky/sacreddeer/README.rst

 #.
 Ask your stupid questions in Slack channel with ``@sacred_deer``.

-Default language of the Deer is russian, you can ask him for answer in one of the other languages by adding ``en``, ``ua`` or ``de`` after the ``@sacred_deer``.
+Default language of the Deer is Russian, you can ask him for answer in one of the other languages by adding ``en``, ``ua`` or ``de`` after the ``@sacred_deer``.